Her Campus Logo Her Campus Logo

 It can be so easy to feel indecisive at the thrift store.
 If I am unsure about buying a shirt, I try to imagine one pair of pants I own that could go with it.
 If that fails, I usually, but not always, put the item back.
 Ultimately, consider how you’d wear what you find and go with your gut.
 There’s nothing wrong with taking risks.

-Lizzi is a sophomore studying journalism at Ohio University.
-She is from Pittsburgh, PA and enjoys listening to music, thrifting, exercising, collecting vinyl, playing guitar and learning new instruments.
+Lizzi is a junior studying Journalism Strategic Communication at Ohio University with certificates in Social Media and Writing.
+She is from Pittsburgh, PA and enjoys listening to music, thrifting, exercising, collecting vinyl and playing guitar.